sarahcsmith/sarahcsmith.github.io/_pages/teaching.markdown

 > This last week I've been explaining the basics of futures market to every family [member] in my family.
 That was pretty cool.

 > I liked the instructor's passion for teaching this subject.
-I can tell they love what thtey do which got me excited to learn more.
+I can tell they love what [they] do which got me excited to learn more.

 > I appreciated how the course was formatted to ensure student learning and retention of information.